Functional graphs of rational maps induced by endomorphisms of ordinary elliptic curves over finite fields: Background

 \subsection{Structure of the quotient rings $R / \B_i^{e_i}$}

 The main references for this section are \cite{eir, eir2}.
-By the way we notice that the notation for Galois rings used in \cite{eir, eir2} is slightly different from the notation adopted in this paper, which is the same as in \cite{wan}.
+Still, the notation for Galois rings used in \cite{eir, eir2} is slightly different from the notation adopted in this paper, which is the same as in \cite{wan}.

 We distinguish three cases.

 \textbf{Case 1: $i \in [1,j]$.} According to \cite[Theorem 5]{eir}, there is an isomorphism

 \textbf{Case 2: $i \in [j+1,k]$.} According to \cite[Theorem 6]{eir} there is an isomorphism